DevExpress/testcafe/CONTRIBUTING.md

 If you want to fix a bug in the current documentation or make an enhancement that relates to the existing functionality, follow the instructions below.

 1. Fork TestCafe and create a branch in your fork.
-Name this branch with an issue number followed by the `docs` postfix, e.g. `gh852-docs`.
+Name this branch with an issue number followed by the `docs` postfix, for example `gh852-docs`.

 2. Commit your changes to the branch.

-    > Note that links in the documentation should point to `.md` files in the repository so that the documentation is browsable on GitHub.
+    > Links in the documentation should point to `.md` files in the repository so that the documentation is browsable on GitHub.
 When the website is built, all links are automatically modified to HTML links.

 3. Fetch upstream changes and rebase your branch onto `master`.